 A final issue for retailers is that there is also the cost of the actual return (ie the postage) where the retailer has offered free returns.

 There may not be a simple answer to these issues.
 What we do know is that retailers of high heels must account for a significant percentage of their goods to be returned by online shoppers.
 This is unlikely to change in the short term.

 Converting between international high heel sizes is not as difficult or painful as you might think.

-Using our free shoe conversion chart will help you easily swap between USA shoe sizes and European, Australian and British ones easily.
+Using our free shoe size conversion chart will help you swap between USA shoe sizes and European, Australian and British sizes easily.

 Free international high heel size conversion chart

 US / Australian